Weilerstein_1600x660B

 Agence France-Presse

 Alisa Weilerstein is one of the foremost cellists of our time.
 Known for her consummate artistry, emotional investment, and rare interpretive depth, she was recognized with a MacArthur “genius grant” Fellowship in 2011.
-Today her career is truly global in scope, taking her to the most prestigious international venues for solo recitals, chamber concerts, and concerto collaborations with preeminent conductors and orchestras worldwide.
+Today, her career is truly global in scope, taking her to the most prestigious international venues for solo recitals, chamber concerts, and concertos, in collaboration with preeminent composers, conductors, and orchestras worldwide.
+Dedicated to expanding the cello literature, she is celebrated not only for her authoritative live and recorded interpretations of the core repertoire, but also for bringing new works to life through a wealth of solo and concerto commissions.
 “Weilerstein is a throwback to an earlier age of classical performers: not content merely to serve as a vessel for the composer’s wishes, she inhabits a piece fully and turns it to her own ends,” marvels the New York Times.
 “Weilerstein’s cello is her id.
 She doesn’t give the impression that making music involves will at all.
 She and the cello seem simply to be one and the same,” agrees the Los Angeles Times.
-As the UK’s Telegraph put it, “Weilerstein is truly a phenomenon.”
+As the UK’s Telegraph puts it, “Weilerstein is truly a phenomenon.”

 With her multi-season solo cello project, “FRAGMENTS,” Weilerstein aims to reimagine the concert experience.
 Comprising six programs, each an hour long, the series sees her weave together the 36 movements of Bach’s solo cello suites with 27 newly commissioned works.
-Performed in a multisensory production directed by Elkhanah Pulitzer, featuring responsive lighting and scenic elements, each program offers a fully immersive and visceral listening experience.
-“At its core, FRAGMENTS is about connection,” Weilerstein explains.
-“I wanted to find new ways of connecting audience with performer, the familiar with the new, and composers of varying generations and backgrounds with one another.”
-Since premiering them at Toronto’s Koerner Hall in early 2023, she has performed the first two programs at Santa Barbara’s Campbell Hall, San Diego’s Conrad Prebys Performing Arts Center, Cleveland’s Severance Hall, Tanglewood Music Festival’s Seiji Ozawa Hall, Boston’s Sanders Theatre, the Maison symphonique de Montréal, Los Angeles’s Walt Disney Concert Hall, New York’s Carnegie Hall, and the Kennedy Center in Washington, D.C., where she premiered FRAGMENTS 4 in 2024.
-Over the coming season, she premieres FRAGMENTS 3 at San Diego’s Jacobs Music Center, returns to Carnegie Hall for the New York premieres of FRAGMENTS 2 and 3, and performs the complete cycle at Charleston’s Spoleto Festival USA.
-She looks forward to touring all six programs in seasons to come.
+Performed in a multisensory production directed by Elkhanah Pulitzer, with responsive lighting and scenic elements, each program offers a fully immersive and visceral listening experience.
+Since premiering the first two programs at Toronto’s Koerner Hall in early 2023, Weilerstein has performed selected FRAGMENTS at Santa Barbara’s Campbell Hall, San Diego’s Conrad Prebys Performing Arts Center, Cleveland’s Severance Hall, Tanglewood Music Festival’s Seiji Ozawa Hall, Boston’s Sanders Theatre, the Maison symphonique de Montréal, Los Angeles’s Walt Disney Concert Hall, New York’s Carnegie Hall, the Kennedy Center in Washington, D.C., and Charleston’s 2025 Spoleto Festival USA, where her debut account of the complete cycle was hailed as “the most awesome classical-music event this season … , a creation you literally had to see” (Classical Voice North America).
+A succession of key firsts follow in 2025-26, when, as well as continuing the series at Carnegie Hall and San Diego’s Jacobs Music Hall, Weilerstein gives FRAGMENTS’ European premiere at Rotterdam’s De Doelen, Czech premiere at Prague’s Dvořák Hall, German premiere at Leverkusen’s stARTfestival, and UK premiere at London’s Southbank Centre, where she undertakes a fall and winter artistic residency.

 As featured in a Gramophone cover story, in 2022 Pentatone released Weilerstein and Barnatan’s recording of the complete Beethoven Sonatas for Cello and Piano.
-She and the pianist recorded the same composer’s Triple Concerto for a 2019 release with violinist Stefan Jackiw, conductor Alan Gilbert, and London’s Academy of St. Martin in the Fields, and she recorded both Haydn cello concertos as Artistic Partner of Norway’s Trondheim Soloists for release the previous year.
+She and the pianist recorded the same composer’s Triple Concerto for a 2019 release with Stefan Jackiw, Alan Gilbert, and London’s Academy of St. Martin in the Fields, and she recorded both Haydn cello concertos as Artistic Partner of Norway’s Trondheim Soloists for release the previous year.
 Together with her solo Bach set, these Pentatone recordings expand Weilerstein’s already celebrated discography.
-Earlier releases include the Elgar and Elliott Carter cello concertos with Daniel Barenboim and the Staatskapelle Berlin, named “Recording of the Year 2013” by BBC Music, which made her the face of its May 2014 issue.
-Her next album, on which she played Dvořák’s cello concerto with the Czech Philharmonic, topped the U.S. classical chart, and her 2016 recording of Shostakovich’s cello concertos with the Bavarian Radio Symphony and Pablo Heras-Casado proved “powerful and even mesmerizing” (San Francisco Chronicle).
+Earlier releases include the Elgar and Elliott Carter cello concertos with Daniel Barenboim and the Staatskapelle Berlin, named “Recording of the Year 2013” by BBC Music; Dvořák’s cello concerto with the Czech Philharmonic, which topped the U.S. classical chart; and her 2016 recording of Shostakovich’s cello concertos with the Bavarian Radio Symphony and Pablo Heras-Casado, which proved “powerful and even mesmerizing” (San Francisco Chronicle).
 She and Barnatan made their duo album debut with sonatas by Chopin and Rachmaninoff in 2015, a year after she released Solo, a compilation of unaccompanied 20th-century cello music that was hailed as an “uncompromising and pertinent portrait of the cello repertoire of our time” (ResMusica, France).
 Solo’s centerpiece is Kodály’s Sonata for Solo Cello, a signature work that Weilerstein revisits on the soundtrack of If I Stay, a 2014 feature film starring Chloë Grace Moretz in which the cellist makes a cameo appearance as herself.

 Weilerstein has appeared with all the major orchestras of the United States, Europe, and Asia, collaborating with conductors including Marin Alsop, Daniel Barenboim, Jiří Bělohlávek, Semyon Bychkov, Thomas Dausgaard, Sir Andrew Davis, Gustavo Dudamel, Sir Mark Elder, Alan Gilbert, Giancarlo Guerrero, Bernard Haitink, Pablo Heras-Casado, Marek Janowski, Paavo Järvi, Lorin Maazel, Cristian Măcelaru, Zubin Mehta, Ludovic Morlot, Yannick Nézet-Séguin, Peter Oundjian, Rafael Payare, Donald Runnicles, Yuri Temirkanov, Michael Tilson Thomas, Osmo Vänskä, Joshua Weilerstein, Simone Young, and David Zinman.
 In 2009, she was one of four artists invited by Michelle Obama to participate in a widely celebrated and high-profile classical music event at the White House, featuring student workshops hosted by the First Lady and performances in front of an audience that included President Obama and the First Family.
 A month later, Weilerstein toured Venezuela as soloist with the Simón Bolívar Symphony Orchestra under Dudamel and has since made numerous return visits to teach and perform with the orchestra as part of its famed El Sistema music education program.